Beach at Malin Head, County Donegal

 The Inishowen Peninsula is home to the epic remains of a stunning stone ring fort called

-Grianan of Aileach (Fortress of the Sun).
-It’s built upon the site of the original 1700BC ringfort, and stands 244m (735 feet) above sea level.
+Grianan of Aileach (Fortress of the Sun) at Burt.
+It’s built upon the site of the original 1700BC ringfort, and stands 735 feet above sea level.
 On a clear day, check out the views over Lough Swilly, Inch Island and no less than six surrounding counties, as well as the Scottish coastline.

-The Doagh Famine Village is another chapter of discovery on the peninsula.
+Doagh Famine Village is another chapter of discovery on the peninsula, and is centred on a ‘clachan’ or group of traditional farmhouses.
 Take the guided tour and you'll be transported back in time to the life-changing events that dominated the lives of mid-19th-century locals.

 And any O’Dohertys out there?
-Check out 16th-century Carrickabraghy Castle overlooking Trawbreaga Bay – one of four remaining O’Doherty castles on the peninsula…
+Check out the centuries-old Carrickabraghy Castle, also on the Isle of Doagh, along the beach from Ballyliffin – one of four remaining O’Doherty castles on the Inishowen peninsula.

 Explore your surroundings

 Feeling peckish?
 Experience a private dining experience with the Chef’s Table at Brian McDermott’s Cookery School.
-This innovative chef doesn’t add salt to any of his ingredients, making his creations both delicious and healthy to learn.
+This innovative chef doesn’t add salt to any of his ingredients, making his creations both delicious and healthy to learn about.
 A brisk round of links golf at

 Ballyliffin Golf Club is the perfect way to work off the food you’ve prepared and devoured.
 This is Ireland’s most northerly golf course and, of course, the scenery is amazing.
 If golf isn’t your forte, take a leisurely walk around Inishowen Head or rent a bicycle from Cycle Inishowen to discover the land on two wheels.
 The birdwatcher’s dream